 In addition to baits, mound treatment insecticides are often formulated as dusts, liquids or granules.
 Their effectiveness depends on proper application.
 Contact insecticides must contact ants to work and should be applied during times of the year (and times of the day) when ants are close to the mound surface.
 It is also important not to disturb the mound during treatment if the product label so directs.
 Individual mound treatments selectively eliminate only the ant colonies treated to help preserve desirable native and competitor ant species.
 However, repeated treatments may be necessary for persistent mounds or nests that are not initially visible.

 Although a few are ready-to-use, most fire ant mound drenches are formulated as liquid concentrates that must be diluted with the amount of water specified on the label.
 Avoid skin contact with the concentrate or mixture.
-Mix the proper amount in a gallon container, such as a sprinkling can, plainly marked POISON.
+Mix the proper amount in a large container (± 4 liters or 1 gallon), such as a sprinkling can, plainly marked POISON.
 Do not use the container for any other purpose.
 Properly store or discard containers after use.
 Pour the solution on top of and around an undisturbed mound.
 Most mound drenches require an hour to several days to eliminate the colony, although those containing pyrethrins and d-limonene are effective almost immediately.

 To treat a single mound with a granular product, measure the recommended amount in a measuring cup labeled "POISON" for pesticide use only.
 Then sprinkle it on top of and around the mound.
 Do not disturb the mound.
 If the label says to water in the insecticide, use a sprinkling can and water the mound gently to avoid disturbing the colony.
 Several days may pass before the entire colony is eliminated.